+Source: NPS 2011a

-Source: NPS 2011b Change in counting method
+Change in counting method

 Length of Visit.
 The Visitor Services Project and Cooperative Park Studies Unit of the University of Idaho conducted a general visitor survey for the Preserve in the spring of 2007 (Papadogiannaki et al. 2007).
 As part of the 2007 study, visitors to the Preserve were asked the number of consecutive days spent visiting the Preserve.
-Figure 3-15 summarizes the results of those responses (Papadogiannaki et al. 2007).
+Error!
+Reference source not found.8 summarizes the results of those responses (Papadogiannaki et al. 2007).
+Source: Papadogiannaki et al. 2007 N = 131 visitor groups

-Figure 3-15.
+Figure 3-17.
 Number of days spent visiting the Preserve